-- 4.1 Unless otherwise provided by the Instrument, the date, time and place of meetings will be determined by the Chair.
-Corporation meetings will normally start at 3pm on a Friday. - 4.2 A calendar of meetings for the Corporation and its committees will be established for the following college year, by 1 April or as soon as possible thereafter. - 4.3 The Corporation will, as a minimum, meet once in every term, and will hold such other meetings as may be necessary for the effective conduct of its business.
-For the avoidance of doubt, the Corporation may meet and make decisions face-to-face or may use telephone, videoconferencing, web-conferencing or written resolution. - 4.4 An annual schedule of business will be established and approved by the Corporation. - 4.5 Subject to the provisions of the Instrument, all meetings will be called by the Clerk to the Corporation, who will send written notice of the meeting and a copy of the agenda at least seven calendar days in advance, to each Governor at their registered postal or email address, or by any other approved method of delivery.
+- 4.1 Unless otherwise provided by the Instrument, the date, time and place of meetings will be determined by the Chair. - 4.2 A calendar of meetings for the Corporation and its committees will be established for the following college year, by 1 April or as soon as possible thereafter. - 4.3 The Corporation will, as a minimum, meet once in every term, and will hold such other meetings as may be necessary for the effective conduct of its business.
+For the avoidance of doubt, the Corporation may meet and make decisions face-to-face or may use telephone, videoconferencing, web-conferencing or written resolution. - 4.4 An annual schedule of business will be established and approved by the Corporation. - 4.5 Subject to the provisions of the Instrument, all meetings will be called by the Clerk to the Corporation, who will send written notice of the meeting and a copy of the agenda at least seven calendar days in advance, to each Governor.
 The non-receipt of notice of a meeting will not invalidate a meeting. - 4.6 The Chair will conduct all meetings of the Corporation.
-In the Chair's absence the chair will be taken by the Vice Chair.
+In the Chair's absence, the chair will be taken by the Vice Chair.
 If both the Chair and Vice Chair are absent, the Governors present will elect a Chair for the meeting from among their number, in accordance with the Instrument. - 4.7 The Corporation has set for itself an attendance performance indicator of 80%.
-Reports of Governors' attendance will be presented to the Corporation at least annually. - 4.8 Governors are appointed in the expectation that they are able to participate fully in the work of the Corporation including attendance at meetings, and contribute to the life of the College.
+Reports of Governors' attendance will be presented to the Corporation at least annually. - 4.8 Governors are appointed in the expectation that they are able to participate fully in the work of the Corporation, including attendance at meetings, and contribute to the life of the College.
 The Corporation will consider removing a Governor from office if he/she has been absent from meetings of the Corporation for a period longer than 6 consecutive months. - 4.9 A Governor's inability to attend any meeting should be notified to the Clerk as far in advance as possible.
 This will allow the Clerk to judge whether a meeting will be quorate or may need to be postponed.